snowmuffin/SEK_Server/README.es.md

   - Scores are saved in a separate database and can be viewed on the website.
   - Items drop into the online inventory when battling NPCs.
 Special modules can only be obtained this way currently.
   - Items dropped into the online inventory can be downloaded on other servers.
 This server is designed to allow players to enjoy combat without the burden of returning or collecting grids.
-  - Terrain resets upon server restart.
+  - Voxel resets upon server restart.

 ### **SEK_Vanguard Realm**
 - **Coordinates**: 131,072.50, 131,072.50, 5,731,072.50